Prosafeapp/New/README.md

+# New

-# All new updates will be available here: https://prosafeapk.com/
+All new updates will be available here: https://prosafeapk.com/